-- We have assessed the appropriateness of valuation of capitalized development expense and the depreciation period by reviewing the profit projections of most significant projects and the technical integrity of the calculations and employed professional judgment in the testing of key assumptions and their effect on sensitivity analyses.
+- We have assessed the appropriateness of valuation of capitalized development cost and the amortization period by reviewing the profit projections of most significant projects and the technical accuracy of the calculations and employed professional judgment in the testing of key assumptions and their effect on sensitivity analyses.

-- We involved KPMG's valuation specialists in the audit for assessment of the appropriateness of the assumptions employed and the technical integrity of the calculations.
+- We involved KPMG's valuation specialists in the audit for assessment of the appropriateness of the assumptions employed and the technical accuracy of the calculations.

-- In addition, we assessed the appropriate presentation of notes to the accounts relating to capitalized development expense.
+- In addition, we assessed appropriateness of the disclosures to the accounts relating to capitalized development costs.